ansys/ansys-tools-visualization-interface/doc/source/user_guide/index.rst

 Default plotter usage
 =====================

-PyAnsys Visualizer provides a default plotter that can be used out of the box.
+PyAnsys Visualizer provides a default plotter that can be used out of the box, using the PyVista backend.
 This default plotter provides common functionalities so that you do not need to create a custom plotter.

 Use with PyVista meshes